 Shaved ice in Louisiana is a simple affair of ice and flavored syrup, yet not just any shaved ice joint can produce a cone as fine as Hansen's on Tchoupitoulas Street in New Orleans.
 Hansen's stainless steel ice-shaving machine is the key to its success.
 This beast yields shavings of ice as light as snowflakes, finer than any I have tasted before.

-Entries tagged with 'Hansen's Sno Bliz'
+'Hansen's Sno Bliz' on Serious Eats

 Yesterday, we gave you our price-no-object recommendations for New Orleans eats.
 But one of the many great things about this city—you don't have to spend much to eat well.
 If you're looking to keep your vacation costs down, here's a guide to serious eats on the cheap: oysters, drinks, and all.